Image: The Quarrel of Oberon and Titania, by Sir Joseph Noel Paton, 1849, Scottish National Galleries.

 The Wooers' Alley Project

-The garden at Wooers' Alley, the inspiration behind the Patons' most famous works of art, has been left overgrown and neglected in the centre of Dunfermline for almost 100 years.
+The woodland garden at Wooers' Alley, the inspiration behind the Patons' most famous works of art, had been left overgrown and neglected in the centre of Dunfermline for almost 100 years.

-We have a team of amazing volunteers who are helping to transform this secret garden back to its former glory, so that locals and visitors can enjoy it again.
+Our team of amazing volunteers, together with West Fife Woodlands and Clean Up Fife, are helping to transform this secret garden back to its former glory, so that locals and visitors can enjoy it again.

 What’s On